Burst-Statistics/burst/readme.txt

 We value your feedback.
 You can [submit a support request on the WordPress forums](https://wordpress.org/support/plugin/burst-statistics/), and we will respond promptly.

 == Change log ==
+= 1.6.1 =
+* Feature: Email reporting.
+You can now receive a weekly or monthly email with your website statistics.
+Add up to 10 email addresses to receive the report.
+* Feature: Reset statistics.
+You can now reset your statistics to start fresh.
+This will remove all data from the database.
+Settings will remain the same.
+* Fix: Issue where the capabilities where not set properly.
+* Fix: Issue where the Dashboard was returning lot's of errors when a user only has view access for Burst Statistics.

 = 1.6.0 =
 * Tested up to: WordPress 6.5
 * Feature: (Pro) Tracking of URL parameters and UTM Campaigns.
 This will allow you to track the performance of your marketing campaigns and see how your site is being used.